Nadrieril/blog/_posts/2025-11-12-flexible-explicit-api-knobs.md

 language to control their present API surface and opt-in/opt-out of future API changes.

 The proposed keyword choices are very much not what I expect to be accepted; I'm just trying to share the idea for now.
 Please share other compelling examples!
+(I will edit this blog post to include more examples).

 ```rust
 // Equivalent to `#[non_exhaustive]` on enums.